samriddhinechali1/typing-speed-test/README.md

 As you type your response, if you get the character of the word correct, the character will change its color to green:

 ![correct](https://github.com/samriddhinechali1/typing-speed-test/assets/120707106/d5dcee42-ee63-4b2d-b426-f0f321ee361a)
-If you make an error and get a character wrong, the incorrect charcater will be shown in red:
+If you make an error and get a character wrong, the incorrect character will be shown in red:

 ![error](https://github.com/samriddhinechali1/typing-speed-test/assets/120707106/ea40fa1d-521c-4ad9-9a6b-e7c30deacedc)
 ### End of Test